I worked with the marketing and communications team to launch the brands second largest flagship store in the world on 5th Avenue New York.

-LA based American Dress Code required a reinvented brand logo, idenity and brand communications program to reflect the new direction of the brand.
-I directed this whole process in colloboration with the founder and sales director.
+LA based American Dress Code required a reinvented brand identity, logo and brand communications plan to reflect the new direction of the brand.
+I led the process in collaboration with the founder and sales director.
 Below are the logos old and new, which do you prefer?

 Sound triggers one of the strongest emotional sensations.
 I believe sonic branding a.k.a sound branding is a critical contribution to the overall brand experience, POV and expression.
 Sound creates and reinforces therefore it can do wonders to reinforce the brand message and values.
 It's largely under estimated and used in my view.

 Innovation - noun: innovation the action or process of innovating.
 A new method, idea, product, etc.